sachaarbonel/gopherDart/README.md

 #TODO
 Figure out how to deal with conditional compilation commands.
 Fix the millions of nil dereferences.
 Probably should do major refactor for posterity.
+There are issues with double for loop, for range and switch